Amm1rr/My-Phone/README.md

 # My Phone
 My Phone is a Swiss knife Android Launcher.
-This app is in development
+This app is constantly evolving...

 nJoy! ;)